Valipo2020/Valipo2020/README.md

 - 👀 I’m interested in Blockchain Technology
 - 🌱 I’m currently learning blockchain Technology through NITDA Blockchain Scholarship
 - 💞️ I’m looking to collaborate on Blockchain projects
-- 📫 How to reach me always
+- 📫 You can reach me always

 <!---
 Valipo2020/Valipo2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.